 This is your chance to get in the water every month and get some instructions and help with scuba skills.

-Scuba Challenge is our way of giving back to you, for your support, believe and trust in Colorado Scuba Diving Academy.
+Scuba Challenge is our way of giving back to you, for your support, belief, and trust in Colorado Scuba Diving Academy.

 It is an affordable chance to get together with other divers, to get into the water and take part in some "challenges" (which we will present you with) that will press your underwater and buoyancy skills, and to enjoy swimming underwater in the huge and deep EPIC pool.

-All challenge days will be communicated through our Facebook page and email news letter so make sure to LIKE us on facebook and/or sign up for our email news letter.
-Unless advertised otherwise, all challenge days will be held at Edora Pool and Ice Center (EPIC), on the last Moday of every month.
+All challenge days will be communicated through our Facebook page and email newsletter so make sure to LIKE us on Facebook and/or sign up for our email newsletter.
+Unless advertised otherwise, all challenge days will be held at Edora Pool and Ice Center (EPIC), every other Wednesday of every month.

 $22 Paid at pool front desk (EPIC or Mulberry)